David Finlay (wrestler): Bullet Club War Dogs and Unbound Co. (2023–2026)

+On February 18, 2023, at Battle in the Valley, Finlay entered the ring to attack his former partner and longtime rival Jay White, after he was forced to leave NJPW, showing a more cocky and villainous persona.
+On March 5, after defeating Tomohiro Ishii in the first round of the 2023 New Japan Cup, Finlay was introduced by White's former manager Gedo as the newest member of Bullet Club, becoming the stable's fifth leader, following the departure of White.
+Finlay ended up making it all the way to the finals of the tournament, before losing to Sanada on March 21.
+During this time, El Phantasmo left Bullet Club while Finlay included Clark Connors, Drilla Moloney, Gabe Kidd and Alex Coughlin as Bullet Club's War Dogs.
+Finlay also defeated Tama Tonga Tonga to win the NEVER Openweight Championship.

 The following month, Finlay entered the annual G1 Climax tournament, where he would compete in the C Block.
 Finlay finished his tournament campaign at the top of his block, scoring 10 points, thus advancing him to the quarter-finals.
 In the quarter-finals, Finlay was defeated by Will Ospreay, eliminating him from the tournament.
 On October 9 at Destruction in Ryōgoku, Finlay lost the NEVER Openweight Championship back to Tonga.
 On November 4 at Power Struggle, Finlay attacked and Jon Moxley and Ospreay, after he had defended the IWGP United States Heavyweight Championship, before proceeding to destroy both UK and the US Championship belts.
-Afterwards, in a post-match interview, Ospreay proposed a three-way match between him, Moxley and Finlay at Wrestle Kingdom 18 for a new title.
-On December 11, Sugabayashi revealed the new title, the IWGP Global Heavyweight Championship, with the winner of the match becoming the inaugural champion.
-On January 4, 2024 at Wrestle Kingdom 18, Finlay defeated Moxley and Ospreay in a three-way match to become the inaugural IWGP Global Heavyweight Champion.
-After the match, Finlay confronted Nic Nemeth, leading to a brawl between the two men.
-He lost the title in his first title defense to Nemeth on February 23 at The New Beginning in Sapporo.
-The following month, Finlay took part in the 2024 New Japan Cup, where he made it to the quarter-finals, but was forced to withdraw from his tournament matchup with Hirooki Goto due to a health complaint before the match took place.
-On night 2 of Wrestling Dontaku, Finlay defeated Nemeth to win back the Global Heavyweight Championship for a second time.
+Finlay faced them at Wrestle Kingdom 18 for a new title, the IWGP Global Heavyweight Championship, winning the match and becoming the inaugural IWGP Global Heavyweight Champion.
+He lost the title in his first title defense to Nic Nemeth on February 23 at The New Beginning in Sapporo, but regained at Wrestling Dontaku.
 From July 20 and August 12, Finlay took part in the 2024 G1 Climax, where he won his block with a record of six wins and three losses, advancing to the semi-finals of the tournament.
 On August 17, Finlay was defeated by Yota Tsuji in the semi-finals.